delawere/Notes/README.md

-Todo app with calendar and authorization/
+Todo app with calendar and authorization.
 Worked on React + Firebase.